ptrckkk/JCtrlZ/README.md

 Follow these steps to integrate JCtrlZ into a new or existing Maven project:
 1. Download the provided release or package it yourself
 2. Make sure your pom.xml
-   - is properly configures to support AOP and
+   - is properly configured to support AOP,
-   - has the JCtrlZ.jar as a (local) dependency and
+   - has the JCtrlZ.jar as a (local) dependency, and
    - the library is configured to be an aspect library.

-   You can find a working pom.xml in [6].
+   You can find a working pom.xml in [3].

 That's it!
 You can set your annotations, run your targets, and convince yourself that it works :)